-If you’re a motorcyclist who craves flexibility and the freedom to ride more than one bike, it’s essential that you look for an insurance policy that will have you covered no matter which bike you’re on.
+If you’re a motorcyclist who craves flexibility and the freedom to ride more than one bike, it’s essential that you look for a bike insurance policy that will have you covered no matter which bike you’re on.

 While some policies will only cover the policyholder when riding their own bike alone, there are other types of cover and other insurance providers who offer a little more leeway.